Biden team charges ahead with 2020 plans despite allegations: It's ‘strengthened his resolve’

 "Folks, in the coming month I'm expecting to be talking to you about a whole lot of issues, and I'll always be direct with you," he said as he strongly suggested he would be declaring his candidacy for the White House.

-Biden concluded his video by highlighted his decades of fighting on behalf of women and promised he would be more thoughtful with his physical actions going forward.
+Biden concluded his video by highlighting his decades of fighting on behalf of women and promised he would be more thoughtful with his physical actions going forward.

 "I will be more mindful and respectful of people's personal space, and that's a good thing, that's a good thing," Biden said.
 "I've worked my whole life to empower women.
-I've worked my whole life to prevent abuse, I've written, and so the idea, that I can't adjust to the fact that personal space is important, more important than it's ever been, is just not thinkable.
+I've worked my whole life to prevent abuse, I've written, and so the idea that I can't adjust to the fact that personal space is important, more important than it's ever been, is just not thinkable.
 I will.
 I will."

 BIDEN'S ALLEGED INAPPROPRIATE BEHAVIOR DETAILS BY 'DAILY SHOW' IN 2015